Is Mint Mobile a better value than Google Fi?

 A plan that grows and travels with you

-Legendary roaming paired with a strong network that works with a lot of devices makes Google Fi great for someone that needs plenty of data.
+Legendary roaming and a strong network that works with many devices make Google Fi great for people who need plenty of data.

 We may earn a commission for purchases using our links.
 Learn more.